 These spurious measures are all we have because the United Kingdom doesn’t make anything of any significant worth anymore.
 Once upon a time we did.
 We dug the coal from our own soil to power our power stations, in fact, there was a time when we even built those power stations rather than franchise their construction out to foreign business.
 We produced much of our own food and clothing and practically all our own cars, furniture and houses.

 When you make tangible stuff that other people pay good money for, they’re called assets.
 When you take away any debts and other liabilities from those assets what you’re left with is hopefully a positive number which is a true measure of how well the country’s economy is doing.

 The problem with using Consumerism as a measure of economic growth is that it hides some very unhealthy, human, considerations.
 Personal Debt makes people miserable.
 It promotes an economy of fear where people won’t rock the boat for fear of losing their job no matter how unfairly treated.
 It stifles creativity, kills romance stone dead and makes for a very dull existence.
 But, most dangerously, it encourages vast swathes of the population to accept absurdity as normality.

-It is absurd to work all the hours there are to make insufficient money to feed your family poor quality food, for a company that makes mega profits, pays it’s managers millions and contributes nothing to the economy of the country in which it operates.
+It is absurd to work all the hours there are to make insufficient money to feed your family, for an organisation that makes mega profits, pays it’s managers millions and contributes nothing to the economy of the country in which it operates.